ITU-BDSA2024-GROUP22/Chirp/docs/report.md

 ![fig 9](./Diagrams/ReleaseDiagram.drawio-2.svg)
 </br> _Figure 9: Illustration of the release workflow_

 When a tag is pushed to GitHub the building and testing workflow will run as described earlier.
 If the build and test succeeds there will be created a new release via the workflow as seen in figure 9 with the given tag number and the application will be built in files for Windows, Linux, MacOS, and MacOS-arm.
-After ending this flow the next flow, as seen on figure 10 beneath, starts running - the deployment flow.
+</br>After ending this flow the next flow, as seen on figure 10 beneath, starts running - the deployment flow.
 Here the program is once again built and all the necessary files for publishing the application are collected in a new directory (an artifact) and uploaded to GitHub to make it available for deployment.
 The artifact is downloaded and the ready-for-publish files are now available for Azure to deploy the application.
 This marks the end of the lines of flows.

 ![fig 10](./Diagrams/deployment.svg)
 </br> _Figure 10: Illustration of the deployment workflow_